ClickCease

 Now that you have a solid understanding of the essential property accounting terms, it's time to put them into practice and set up your accounting system.

-In this section, we will be discussing all of the necessary steps that need to be taken to make sure your property management accounting is completely set up.
+In this section, we will be discussing all of the necessary steps that need to be taken to make sure your property accounting is completely set up.

 Let's begin with the first step, setting up your business account.